qwikifiers/qwik-ui/packages/kit-headless/src/components/select/notes.md

     type: PropFunction
     description: function called when the listbox opens or closes.

-    ---

-    ### Behavior

-    name: placeholder
-    type: string
-    description: sets a placeholder instead of a selected value.

     name: disabled
     type: boolean
-    description: When true, the option is disabled.
+    description: disables the select

+    name: required
+    type: boolean
+    description: Ensure the user selects an option, as well as custom client and server-side validation.

     name: multiple
     type: boolean